Gersoning/restaurants_web_scraping/README.md

-# Web scraping in Rappi
+# Restaurants web scraping with python

-In this project I created a script in Python where I extract information from
+In this project I created a script in Python where I extract data from
-Rappi's restaurant products.
+Rappi's restaurants and get their products information in a .CSV file.